jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Introduction/Core-Concepts.md

 Event source is a JD Cloud Service that triggers a function and executes its logic.

-In an event-driven computing model, the event source is the producer of the event and the function is the processor of the event, but the trigger provides a centralized and unified method to manage different event sources.
-In the event source, when an event occurs, the event source invokes the function corresponding to the trigger if the rules defined by the trigger are satisfied.
+The event source generates events, when an event occurs, the event source calls the function corresponding to the trigger if the rules defined by the trigger are satisfied; and triggers the function execution in a synchronous or asynchronous manner according to the characteristics of the event source.

-When a trigger triggers a function, it can trigger the function synchronously or asynchronously according to its own characteristics.
-When a function is triggered synchronously, the trigger waits for the function execution to be completed and gets the result of the function execution; when a function is triggered asynchronously, the trigger only triggers the function and ignores the result of the function execution.